 The first step is to assess your distribution.
 Are you selling your product through a few vendors?
 Or is your distribution so wide that it makes it difficult to keep track of everyone?

 When it comes to maintaining control online, wide distribution is not your friend.
-The most effective strategy is to narrow your distribution—even if it means kicking out a few long-time vendors who shirk the rules—and choose quality partners who are as protective of your brand as you are and willing to stick to MAP.
+The most effective strategy is to narrow your distribution—even if it means kicking out a few long-time vendors who shirk the rules—and choose quality partners who are as protective of your brand as you are.

 Even with limited distribution, unauthorized sellers can get their hands on your product and sell it for cheap online.
 Monitoring platforms with technology that allows you to see where leaks in your distribution are happening is another way to maintain MAP compliance.
 If you can see it happening, you can stop it from happening.